shankarammai/shankarammai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I’m Shankar, a graduate student in Computer Science from [Birmingham City University](https://www.bcu.ac.uk).
 I’m am currently doing my PhD.
-My research topic is new privacy-oriented digtial identity approaches.
+My research topic is new privacy-oriented digital identity approaches.